RaysaRivera/Honors_proj1/Lesson/SQLi_lesson.md

 # SQL Injection - CWE: 89

+## Basics of SQL

+add a description of it & databases and how they work include an example of query explain key words

+## Injection attacks

+general definition

 A SQL Injection attack is when an attacker alters SQL commands that use an input that is directly included as part of the query by having a command terminate early and/or adding their own command into the pre-existing query.
 The largest problem with SQL Injection attacks is that a SQL query is a rich tree structure, but is being treated as a string.

 Generally, attackers use this attack to gather privileged information from the database, to modify data, or to execute their own operating system commands.